Management - 12manage

 1. Influence: Professionals who enjoy developing and extending their sphere of interpersonal influence.
 They take pleasure in persuasion, negotiation and the power of holding valuable information and ideas.
 Typical for Sales Managers, Marketing Managers, Negotiators and Mergers and Acquisitions dealmakers.

 2. Interpersonal Facilitation: People that are keenly attuned to the interpersonal aspects of work situations.
 They intuitively focus on experiences of other people and they operate usually quietly behind the scenes.
 In this way they keep their colleagues committed and engaged so that projects run smoothly.
 Typical for Human Resources managers.
-Compare also: Facilitation Styles
+Compare also: Intervention Styles

 3. Relational Creativity: People who are good at making connections with groups of people through visual and verbal imagery.
 Typical for advertising people and brand managers.